(And some surprisingly complex variants of a simple problem.)

 I'll call that "The workshop web page" below.

-After I mentioned the triangle-stretching example in a CS theory group seminar in Birmingham on 29th September, Auke Booij pointed out the answer to a question I had left open.
-That prompted me to move the discussion of the example into this document on 3rd Oct.
+After I mentioned the triangle-stretching example in a CS theory group seminar in Birmingham on 29th September 2017, Auke Booij pointed out the answer to a question I had left open.
+That prompted me to move the discussion of the example into this new document.
 This paper is

 The PDF version may be slightly out of date, from time to time.